agalazis/OMER-Tool/README.md

 Step 2:The harvester
 =============

-When you are done with the crowler you can rub the harvester using:
+When you are done with the crawler you can run the harvester using:

 ./harvester